-During FY18, we shall be continuing the roll-out of X3 to additional countries and focusing on measuring the effectiveness of the actions we have taken so far with respect to our policies and procedures.
-We shall be gathering data on the number of supplier contracts which include our new standard terms, as compared to the total number of contracts overall in order to establish some KPI metrics.
-We shall also focus on activities which embed our current policies, processes and procedures more effectively in those countries we identify as requiring greater support to reach the expected standard.
-We shall create training on our Supplier Code of Conduct for suppliers and ensure that the due diligence process for large contracts is more consistent.
+During FY19, we shall be continuing the roll-out of Sage Enterprise Management to additional countries and review and enhance the metrics we use to measure the effectiveness of the actions we have taken so far with respect to our policies and procedures.
+Having gathered data on the number of supplier contracts which include our new standard terms, we shall conduct a breakdown of those contracts identified as not including our preferred contract clauses and review these on a risk-assessed basis.
+We shall continue to focus on activities which embed our current policies, processes and procedures (including contract due diligence) more effectively in those countries we identify as requiring greater support to reach the expected standard.
+We shall monitor the implementation of modern slavery legislation in other countries in which we operated, such as Australia, and seek to meet our reporting obligations globally in a simple, consistent and transparent manner.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Sage Group plc's slavery and human trafficking statement for the financial year ending 30 September 2017 and has been approved by the Board of The Sage Group plc.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Sage Group plc's slavery and human trafficking statement for the financial year ending 30 September 2018 and has been approved by the Board of The Sage Group plc.
 It is made on behalf of all subsidiaries within the Group who may be required to make a statement pursuant to the Modern Slavery Act 2015.

+Steve Hare

-Stephen Kelly Chief Executive Officer The Sage Group plc Date: 30 September 2017
+CFOf and interim COO The Sage Group plc.

+Date: 30 September 2018